 Rider Green Acres (Rider University Organic Garden)

 Rider’s Green Acres is an organic garden established in June 2011.
-It is maintained by many volunteers and anyone who loves gardening is welcome to join our team!
-The garden is located between the Joseph P. Vona Center and Van Cleve House, near the main gate.
-Garden sponsors and supporters include the Energy and Sustainability Steering Committee, Student Affairs and Facilities Management at Rider University and Ortho-McNeil Jansseen.
-Starting around mid-summer, there are produce give-away days held every Thursday from 12 p.m. until the available produce is given away.
-The garden offers a variety of herbs, including basil, thyme, rosemary, parsley, sage and cilantro, as well as fresh produce, including cabbage, eggplant, zucchini, cucumbers, tomatoes and peppers.
+The garden has gone through changes over the years and is currently used by faculty and staff on a first come, first served basis each growing season.
+The garden is located between the Joseph P. Vona Center and Alumni House, near the main gate.
+Garden sponsors and supporters include the Energy and Sustainability Steering Committee and Facilities Management at Rider University and Ortho-McNeil Jansseen.

 Rider University, along with PSE&G and Alteris Renewables installed a 740kW solar panel array in the back field of campus behind the softball field and visible from Interstate 95.
 The installation of the solar field was done in the most environmentally friendly way possible: no trees were removed, no wetlands disturbed, and the grass under the panels is shade tolerant.
 Rider’s solar array is producing 920,000 kWh, or enough energy to power 92 homes, which is equivalent to: reducing CO2 emissions by 34,580,526lbs over the course of 25 years, planting 17,074 trees, taking 127.4 vehicles off the road each year, and eliminating the use of 74,902 gallons of gasoline each year.
 The solar field is a land lease through the PSE&G Solar4All program, meaning that the energy from the solar panels does not go directly to Rider; instead it is converted then goes into the grid.
 Rider benefits indirectly from the production of renewable energy and generates revenue from the land lease to be used for sustainability initiatives on campus.